jtnystrom/Discount/README.md

 The command `sbt package` will compile the software and produce the necessary jar file in target/scala-2.11/discount_2.11-1.0.0.jar.
 (You do not need to install Scala manually as sbt will handle this for you.)

+If you prefer not to compile Discount by yourself, you can download a pre-built release.

 ## Running

 Copy spark-submit.sh.template to spark-submit.sh and edit the necessary variables in the file.
 Alternatively, if you submit to a GCloud cluster, you can use submit-gcloud.sh.template.
-In that case, edit the example commands below to use that script instead, and insert your GCloud cluster name as the first parameter.
+In that case, change the example commands below to use that script instead, and insert your GCloud cluster name as an additional first parameter when invoking.

 ## Usage (k-mer counting)